Week of Events

 The British Museum opened in 1759.
 The Design Museum moved to South Kensington in 1857, later becoming the V&A in increasingly splendid buildings.
 London’s art galleries arrived more slowly; Dulwich in 1811; a National Gallery only in 1824.
 Even Belgium had a modern art museum before London had the Tate!
 Discover London’s key museums and […]

-Francis Bacon: A Gilded Gutted Life (also Online) – GI 26 069
+Francis Bacon: A Gilded Gutter Life (also Online) – GI 26 069

 A unique voice in 20th century art – unmistakable and inimitable.
 From youth to death, he went his own way in life and art – and was happy to take the consequences.
 We look at the relationship of life, friends and art – how they came together in the melting pot of his mind and […]